 It is well established and not surprising that unemployment has an effect on life evaluations well beyond that due to the associated income loss.
-Individual-level effects of unemployment and work hours were already incorporated into estimates shown in Figure 5.
+Individual-level effects of unemployment and work hours were already incorporated into estimates shown in ??.
 Figure A.64 shows that the unemployment rate in Québec has generally remained uniformly above the Canadian average during the period of interest; similarly, Québec's employment rate has remained below Canada's (Figure A.65).
 In both cases, there has been some convergence beginning only in the late 1990s.
-On the other hand, according to the GSS (see paid work hours in Figure A.69), employed Québec workers are working
+On the other hand, according to the GSS (see paid work hours in Figure A.69), employed Québec workers were working nearly two hours less per week in 2006 than the rest of Canada,32 but were working a more similar number of hours in 1989-1990.